varshantdhar/varshantdhar.github.io/_posts/2025-06-06-agentic-rag.md

     - LangGraph
 ---

-## Building the RAG Foundation – Extract, Chunk, Embed, Retrieve
+Building the RAG Foundation – Extract, Chunk, Embed, Retrieve.
 These steps are foundational to any RAG (retrieval-augmented generation) system because they prepare unstructured data for efficient semantic querying and LLM-based reasoning.

 ### Step 1: Extracting from PDF
 In real-world workflows, academic documents are rarely clean HTML or Markdown — they're often scanned or typeset PDFs.
 We need to extract readable, clean text from these formats.
 I chose `pdfplumber` for its reliable layout handling and ability to preserve mathematical structure like equation indentation and paragraph flow.